Late Francoism: Tensions with the Catholic Church

-The violent suppression of Church factions most estranged from the regime prominently featured the "ultra" parapolice entity Guerrilleros de Cristo Rey.
-"Left-wing propaganda insisted that the Public Order Forces protected these groups, but we lack conclusive proof: however, it was consistent that many regime loyalists applauded their actions," observes Luis Suárez Fernández.
-The Guerrilleros de Cristo Rey garnered the sympathy of the Spanish Priestly Brotherhood, an integrist organization uniting clergy opposed to the novel orientations of the Spanish Church emanating from the Second Vatican Council, whose doctrines they categorically rejected.
+Violent suppression of Church factions most estranged from the regime prominently involved the "ultra" parapolice group Guerrilleros de Cristo Rey.
+Although left-wing sources accused the Public Order Forces of protecting them, Luis Suárez Fernándeznotes that while proof is inconclusive, many regime loyalists tacitly approved their actions.
+The Guerrilleros de Cristo Rey enjoyed the support of the Spanish Priestly Brotherhood, an integrist organization of clergy opposing the Second Vatican Council's reforms.

 New government and assassination of Carrero Blanco

-By mid-1973, the political inefficacy of the "immobilist continuity" espoused by Carrero Blanco and the "technocrats" became increasingly apparent, underscoring that Francoism "had entered a terminal phase of structural crisis attributable to its growing anachronism relative to the social and cultural transformations engendered by the robust economic development of the 1960s.
-By 1970, Spanish society diverged from its European counterparts solely in the peculiar and antiquated authoritarian character of its political system."
+By mid-1973, the political inefficacy of Carrero Blanco and the "technocrats" highlighted that Francoism had entered a terminal phase, reflecting its growing anachronism amid the social and cultural changes of the 1960s.
+By 1970, Spanish society differed from its European counterparts chiefly in the authoritarian nature of its political system.